Star fows and multisingular hyperbolicity: Abstract

 \section{Abstract}

 A vector field $X$ is called a star flow if every periodic orbit, of any vector field $C^1$-close to $X$, is hyperbolic.
-It is known that the chain recurrence classes of a generic star flow $X$ on a $3$ or $4$ manifold are either hyperbolic, or singular hyperbolic (see \cite{MPP} for $3$-manifolds and \cite{GLW} on $4$-manifolds).
+It is known that the chain recurrence classes of a generic star flow $X$ on a $3$ or $4$ manifold are either hyperbolic, or \emph{singular hyperbolic} (see \cite{MPP} for $3$-manifolds and \cite{GLW} on $4$-manifolds).

-In higher dimension (i.e $\geq 5$) another phenomena can happen: singularities of different indices may be robustly in the same chain recurrence class of a star flow.
-We present a form of hyperbolicity (called \emph{multisingular hyperbolic}) which makes compatible the hyperbolic structure of regular orbits together with the one of singularities even if they have different indexes.
-We show that multisingular hyperbolicity implies that the flow is star, and conversely there is a $C^1$-open and dense subset of the open set of star flows which are multisingular hyperbolic.
+As it is defined, the notion of singular hyperbolicity forces the singularities in a same class to have the same index.
+However in higher dimension (i.e $\geq 5$) \cite{BdL} shows that singularities of different indices may be robustly in the same chain recurrence class of a star flow.
+Therefore the usual notion of singular hyperbolicity is not enough for characterizing the star flows.

+We present a form of hyperbolicity (called \emph{multisingular hyperbolic}) which makes compatible the hyperbolic structure of regular orbits together with the one of singularities even if they have different indices.
+We show that multisingular hyperbolicity implies that the flow is star, and conversely we prove that there is a $C^1$-open and dense subset of the open set of star flows which are multisingular hyperbolic.

+More generally, for most of the hyperbolic structures (dominated splitting, partial hyperbolicity etc...) well defined on regular orbits, we propose a way for generalizing it to a compact set containing singular points.